 Beach Dangers in Western Australia

-Let’s be clear, there are many dangers that face visitors to most beaches worldwide, not just Western Australia.
+Let’s be clear; many dangers face visitors to most beaches worldwide, not just in Western Australia.
 No tourist has been attacked by a shark in WA.
 Although they do happen, it is extremely rare.
 Sharks have attacked a few people each year, but over one hundred die from drowning over the same period.

-Tropical marine stingers, such as the Irukandji and Box Jellyfish (Chironex fleckeri), are classed as dangerous and caution must be used when entering the ocean during the ‘marine stinger season’, which generally runs from November to March.
+Tropical marine stingers, such as the Irukandji and Box Jellyfish (Chironex fleckeri), are considered dangerous, and caution must be used when entering the ocean during the ‘marine stinger season’, which generally runs from November to March.
 Find out how to treat stings on the HealthDirect site.

 Rock fishing is enjoyed by many along the West Australian coastline.
 However, it can be dangerous, so follow these tips to stay safe.